Shresht7/Matrix-Rain/README.md

   matrix-rain --mode ASCII --fps 120 --leave-trail
   ```

+> [!TIP]
+>
-You can combine multiple options to customize the matrix-rain effect to your liking.
+> You can combine multiple options to customize the matrix-rain effect to your liking.

 ### Configuration Options